 - a.
 The first priority at and around the mishap site must be the rescue of mishap victims.
 All efforts by firefighters and other responding agencies must be directed in support of rescue.
 The Incident Commander must ensure that all victims are accounted for, treated, and evacuated as soon as possible.
-If on-scene prior to PEDRO, the Incident Commander will coordinate rescue and MEDEVAC efforts with PEDRO or other SAR helicopter.
-If at all possible, PEDRO will land nearby so the In-Flight Medical Technician (IFMT) can conduct a face-to-face brief with the Incident Commander to determine whether a ground or air MEDEVAC is required.
+If on-scene prior to any life flight helicopter, the Incident Commander will coordinate rescue and MEDEVAC efforts with civilian airborne or ground emergency medical transport.
 At no time will SAR helicopters interfere with firefighting efforts of a burning aircraft.
 Communication between the Incident Commander and airborne SAR is vital to a smooth rescue effort.
-Priorities in establishing communications are as follows: - (1) Air to ground communications between PEDRO and ARFF over "VMR-1 Squadron" Net. - (2) Air to ground communications between PEDRO and ARFF over "ARFF CONV" Net. - (3) Air to ground communications between PEDRO and CPF&ES over "Fire "CONV"" Net. - b.
+The priority in establishing communication is air to ground communications between any SAR helicopter or airborne on-scene commander and ARFF over Guard 243.0MHz (UHF) or 121.5MHz (VHF). - b.
 The second priority is to mitigate the hazardous material concerns and minimize damage to government and private property.
 The risk of exposure to hazardous material, asbestos, carbon fibers, and fumes from various spilled fluids will almost always be present and may not be visible in the air.
 Inhalation of these tiny particles may have long term adverse health effects.
 Endangered personnel must be protected and all fires should be extinguished as soon as possible without detracting from rescue efforts.
-The IH in Safety and Standardization can be utilized to take airborne particulate readings and advise when it is safe to approach the mishap site.
-The EAO shall also be summoned on-scene to assess the Hazardous Materials (HAZMAT) situation and provide technical assistance in the clean-up of any HAZMAT that threatens human health and the environment. - c.
+The 2d MAW or the NHCCP IH can be utilized to take airborne particulate readings and advise when it is safe to approach the mishap site.
+The EAO shall also be summoned onscene to assess the Hazardous Materials (HAZMAT) situation and provide technical assistance in the clean-up of any HAZMAT that threatens human health and the environment. - c.
 The third priority is mishap site security and the preservation of evidence.
 Proper site security must ensure that unauthorized individuals cannot enter the mishap site.
 Unauthorized individuals include, but are not limited to, souvenir hunters, curious by-standers, and other individuals who could interfere with fire-fighting, rescue, and investigative operations.
 Such individuals could be endangered by the many hazards associated with a mishap site and the accident investigation could be severely hampered if aircraft wreckage is disturbed or removed.
 It is particularly important that the remains of deceased victims be left undisturbed unless their movement is absolutely necessary for rescue efforts.
 The position and condition of such remains can provide valuable clues to the cause of a mishap; accordingly, remains must be left undisturbed until their removal is directed by a medical officer or the Incident Commander.
 Site security and safety procedures are detailed in paragraph 8 of this chapter.